LuanaAguilo/get-me-to-the-beach/README.md

   <img src="./images/game-logo.png" width="500" alt="Get Me To The Beach Cover">
 </p>

-A retro, Hawaii-themed arcade driving game where you cruise down a sunny coastal road, dodge potholes and fallen palm tree debris, and collect pineapples, surfboards, beach balls, and rare sun coins for extra points.
+A retro, Hawaii-themed arcade driving game where you cruise down a sunny coastal road, dodge potholes and fallen palm tree debris, and collect pineapples, surfboards, beach balls, and rare sun coins for extra lives.
 The goal: make it to the beach without losing all your lifeline.

 ---

 ## How to Play

+- Press Start
 - Choose your vehicle
-- Press Start
 - Use the left and right arrow keys to move
 - Avoid obstacles
 - Collect items for extra points